Sacha Baron Cohen Destroyed Facebook & Mark Zuckerberg In His Speech

 Just heard #MarkZuckerberg’s disingenuous speech.
 He is not the government, but the owner of a private business and not subject to the 1st Amendment!— Sacha Baron Cohen (@SachaBaronCohen) October 17, 2019

-His speech absolutely baited Twitter fans, who applauded Cohen for ripping into social media giants while maintaining the humour and wit his fans have come to expect.
+His speech absolutely baited Twitter fans, who applauded Cohen for ripping into social media giants while maintaining the humor and wit his fans have come to expect.

 @SachaBaronCohen not only slammed Facebook CEO Mark Zuckerberg for his Georgetown speech on free expression but also went after his haircut.
 Burnnn. https://t.co/DkNXtsmhPD pic.twitter.com/MkbRs2yay6— Queenie Wong (@QWongSJ) November 21, 2019